 - Ultra-moist buttery gluten-free vanilla cupcakes bursting with flavor.

-- Light and fluffy, a quality usually reserved for chocolate cupcakes that turn to oil for their fat.
-It has a tender crumb that is neither dry nor gummy.
+- Light and fluffy, with tender crumb that is neither dry nor gummy.

-- Tastes like super moist sugar cookies topped with vanilla frosting and sprinkles
+- Tastes like our favorite soft loft-house style gluten-free sugar cookies topped with vanilla frosting and sprinkles

 - Classic American buttercream or cream cheese frosting for a perfect birthday party cupcake

 Rather than using an all-purpose gluten-free baking flour, I prefer to make my own blend of gluten-free cake flour.
-Not all store-bought flour blends behave the same in different recipes - what might work for one recipe doesn't work for another.
-Additionally, store-bought gluten-free flour blends rely heavily on starches and gums without as many nutritional or flavorful flours.
+Not all store-bought flour blends behave the same in different recipes.
+Additionally, store-bought gluten-free flour blends rely heavily on starches and gums without as many flavorful flours.

 As such, I've found that gluten-free recipes turn out better when you adjust the flours depending on what you're baking (ex. cupcakes versus cookies).
-When you choose the best gluten-free flours for each specific recipe, you're able to achieve the best texture, flavor, and nutrition.
-For each of the flours listed below, I exclusively use Bob's Red Mill brand, unless otherwise noted.
+When you choose the best gluten-free flours for each specific recipe, you're able to achieve the best texture and flavor.

 - Sorghum flour: Sorghum flour is a wholesome whole-grain flour.
 With slightly sweet notes, sorghum flour adds flavor depth.
 Sorghum also helps creates a very moist crumb.